SergioJuanes/coviddataspain/README.md

 # Covid DataSet Spain
-Dataset of covid data in Spain by CCAA, which includes the followings columns:
+Dataset of covid data in Spain by CCAA from March 17, 2020 to March 5, 2021, which includes the followings columns:

   -Comunidad: CCAA of Spain